nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ```
 Note.
 If Microsoft Azure database for PostgreSQL is used, the connection user needs to be in format `username@hostname`.

-For additional security, the super-user credential properties can be removed after the installation.
-However, do not simply delete /etc/xroad.properties file, it will be populated with migration database user credentials during install.
+For additional security, the `postgresql.connection.*` properties can be removed from the `/etc/xroad.properties` file after installation (keep the other properties added by the installer).

 Create the `/etc/xroad/db.properties` file
 ```